Last modified: Mar 31, 2026, 12:25 AM

 A bone cancer diagnosis is a life-changing event for adults and children.
-While it is a rare form of cancer, understanding its types, recognising its signs, and knowing the latest treatment options are crucial steps in the fight against this disease.
+While it is a rare form of cancer, understanding its types, recognizing its signs, and knowing the latest treatment options are crucial steps in the fight against this disease.
 This article provides a clear overview to help you navigate this challenging journey.

 The type of cell where the cancer starts determines the classification of bone malignancies.
 Among the most prevalent kinds are: